Economy of the Ming dynasty: Transportation

 Provincial capitals and key routes of the Ming dynasty's state transport service circa 1580.

 The efficient administration of the country necessitated the constant movement of people and goods.
 Officials were required to travel between the capital and the regions, while subjects were expected to perform their duties hundreds of kilometers away from their homes.
-As a result, it was crucial to ensure the smooth supply of both the capital and the regions.
+Ensuring the smooth supply of both the capital and the regions was therefore crucial.
 To address these challenges, the government established three offices: the courier service (yichuan), the postal service (jidi), and the transportation service (diyun).
 These offices were responsible for maintaining the state of communications.

 The Hongwu Emperor believed that only government couriers and small peddlers should be allowed to travel further from their homes.
 Despite the Emperor's efforts to enforce this belief, the establishment of an efficient communication network for military and government officials ultimately led to the growth of trade.
 During the middle Ming period, merchants were already traveling long distances and even bribing courier officials to use their routes.
 By the late Ming period, travel was further facilitated by the widespread availability of travel guides detailing trade routes.

 The restoration of the Grand Canal and the rise of coastal shipping were significant factors in the growth of trade during this time period.
 Additionally, the development of the internal market was aided by the construction of bridges and roads in southern China and the Grand Canal area, which began in the late 15th century, and in northern China from the early 16th century.
 While bridges were initially built by both the state and private individuals during the early Ming period, the majority of new bridges in the middle Ming era were funded by merchant associations.
 Local officials often opted for cheaper pontoon bridges, but as the transportation network improved, these were gradually replaced by more durable stone bridges.

 In terms of transportation, there were notable differences between northern and southern China.
 In the north, land travel was the primary mode of transportation, while in the south, water travel was more prevalent.
 This was largely due to the presence of the Yangtze River, which provided a convenient and efficient means of transportation.
 Water transport on rivers and canals was not only faster, but also more cost-effective.
 Ships were able to carry much larger loads compared to land vehicles.
 For example, a common grain barge on the Grand Canal could hold up to 30 tons, while large river ships could carry up to 180 tons.
 In comparison, a light wheeled cart on good roads could only transport about 120 kg of cargo over a distance of 60 km, and a mule-drawn cart could carry up to 3 tons over a distance of 175 km.
-As a result, the cart was only used as a substitute for the lack of river transport.
+Carts were used only where river transport was unavailable.